 C is a factor used to convert credits to units of metric tons from gCO2e and has the value of:

-C=1.0x10-6MTgCO2e
+C=1.0x10-6(MT)(gCO2e)

 Reporting and Recordkeeping Requirements.
 The following must be reported to the Executive Officer each quarter as set forth in section 95491 before credits will be issued to the LRT account associated with an approved HRI pathway.

 Station availability.
-This is the percentage of hours the station is available for complete fills during the quarter relative to the permitted hours of operation for the station.
-Any period of time for which a portion of the station capacity is not available for complete fills will count as a pro-rated amount of station availability, proportional to the percentage of the station capacity that remains available for fueling for this period of time.
+This is the percentage of hours the station is available for fueling during the quarter relative to the permitted hours of operation for the station, as reported to the SOSS.
+Any period of time that SOSS reports that a portion of the station capacity is not available will count as a pro-rated amount of station availability, proportional to the percentage of the station capacity that remains available for fueling for this period of time.

-Company-wide, weighted average renewable content (percent) and carbon intensity (gCO2e/MJ) for dispensed hydrogen.
+Company-wide, weighted average renewable content (percent) for dispensed hydrogen.

 Cost and revenue data.
-Provide an annual account of the following costs borne and revenues received for the station.
+Provide an annual account of the following costs borne and revenues received by the station owner up through the most recent reporting quarter per station.
 The cost and revenue account must be included in the annual report submitted pursuant to section 95491.

-Total capital expenditures ($), including a breakdown of initial capital expenditure by equipment, labor, materials, and fees ($).
-Costs for land, working capital and off-site facilities are not included in the initial capital expenditure.
+Total capital expenditures ($), including a breakdown by equipment, labor, materials, land, and fees ($).
+Costs for on-site generation, land, working capital and off-site facilities are not included in the initial capital expenditure.

 Total delivered cost ($) of hydrogen and average delivered cost ($/kg) for hydrogen